marvin-hansen/typedb-client-go/README.md

 ## Acknowledgment

-I express my sincere gratefulness to [Frank Urbach](https://github.com/FrankUrbach), the author of the Julia client for TypeDB, for his in-depth technical support.
-Without his deep expertise of the protocol, the Golang client in its current form would not be possible.
+I express my sincere gratefulness to entire [Humans of Julia Team](https://github.com/Humans-of-Julia) that developed the Julia client for TypeDB, which I used extensively as an inspiration for this Go client.
+I also owe much of my gratitude to [Frank Urbach](https://github.com/FrankUrbach) for his in-depth technical support.
+Without his deep expertise of theTypeDB protocol, this Golang client form would not be possible.

 ## Author